 Agility requires a dog and handler to coordinate their communication in order to run an obstacle course involving jumps, weave poles, tunnels, A-frames, dog walks, teeters and tables.

 Scoring is based on both speed and accuracy.
-Errors are called “faults” and result in points being deleted from the final score.
+Errors are called “faults” and result in points being subtracted from the final score

-Faults can include going off course (i.e. doing the obstacles in the wrong order), missing the safety zone on an obstacle, running overtime, or knocking over a bar.
+Faults can include going off course (such as doing the obstacles in the wrong order), missing the safety zone on an obstacle, running overtime, or knocking over a bar.
 Bedlington Terriers compete with other breeds who are in the same size category.